claytonzammit-lang/Random-Forest-Pipeline-for-Ship-Detection-Landsat-8-/README.md

 | **Weighted Avg** | 0.95 | 0.93 | 0.94 | 668526 |

 ---

+## Running the model

+To run the model the same input features for the training must be used

+The results are two raster images:

+- A binary mask where 1 represents ship and 0 represents non-ship
+- A ship probablity mask

+---
 ### Download Model

 The trained Random Forest model (185 MB) is available here: